 - Encourage her to volunteer – with you.
 This phase of a teen’s life involves finding purpose and a sense of belonging.
 Instead of thinking about joining fraternities and other organizations that are only meant to mislead your teen, let her choose something that entails volunteering your time to do good in the community, like giving to the less privileged or joining a soup kitchen.

 - Support your teen’s passion.
 If she loves dancing or music, watch her audition.
 Let her know you want her to grow and succeed in reaching her dreams.
 Even if there are probably things you don’t like about being a teen, just be there.
 Try to understand her passion and eventually love it too.
 She will surely appreciate your presence.
 You are her rock and strength.

 - Know her friends.
 As they are growing up to become adolescents, the social world will become as important to them as their family is, and they will be spending more and more time with their friends too.
+Susie Raskin MA, LMHC says, “Socializing is incredibly important to teens.
+It’s part of their developmental process.
+As anyone that has a teen or worked with teens knows, friendships are crucial.”
 Instead of worrying where your teenager is, get to know who her friends are and welcome them into your home.
 You may not like it but, yes, knowing her friends means knowing your teen a little better.
 So be open to joining some of their chats sometimes.